christianbundy/erowid-research-project/README.md

 ## Copyright

 These experiences were downloaded from Erowid and [should *always* have their citation attached](http://www.erowid.org/general/about/about_copyrights.shtml), which identifies both the author and Erowid as the source of the content.
+If you use information from this repository, please mention where you found it.
+Thanks!

+## Get in touch

+I'm [@ChristianBundy](http://twitter.com/christianbundy) on Twitter, or you can email me at [me@christianbundy.com](mailto:me@christianbundy.com).